Dr Jayne Griffiths, Clinical Psychologist

 Training and Qualifications

-I am a Chartered Clinical Psychologist with a Professional Doctorate in Clinical Psychology and have a Masters degree from Oxford University.
-I have undertaken over eight years of rigorous training in a wide range of psychological theory, research and clinical practice in order to become an effective and skilled practitioner, and have been qualified for ten years.
-I am able to use a number of different approaches in my work, such as: Cognitive Behavioural Therapy, Systemic Therapy, Compassion Focused Therapy, Narrative Therapy.
+I am a Chartered Clinical Psychologist with a Doctorate in Clinical Psychology, and a Masters degree from Oxford University.
+I have undertaken over eight years of rigorous training in a wide range of psychological theory, research and clinical practice in order to become an effective and skilled practitioner.

 Membership & Professional Registration: